 Commercial Law: Secured Transactions, 2 credits (LAW 671)

 A study of the law of secured transactions, focusing on Article 9 of the Uniform Commercial Code.

 This course will focus upon the major procedural and substantive issues that arise in the context of complex civil litigation.
 For the purpose of this course, litigation is considered complex because of the nature or quantity of information involved.
-In addition to expanding on the topics covered in the Civil Procedure course, the course will cover derivative and class actions, joinder and intervention devices, management of complex discovery and massive amounts of information, and refinement of issues and trial techniques.
+The course reviews and expends on the topics covered in the Civil Procedure course with a focus on class action litigation.
+Specifically, the course will consider the preclusion doctrines, joinder devices, the management of complex discovery, and advocacy techniques.
+The course format is a combination of short lecture, class discussion, and simulations.

 Construction Law, 3 credits, (LAW 806)

 This course will focus on the pretrial strategy and tactics employed by trial lawyers in federal criminal cases.
-The course will require students to conduct pretrial criminal procedures by following a simulated case.
-The case will involve a federal prosecution.
-Students will follow this criminal case through every step of the pretrial procedure, acting as the attorneys in the case.
-Each student will alternate handling segments of the case as both a prosecutor and as a defender.
-Students will complete eight to ten graded homework assignments that will be handed out and turned in over the course of the semester.
-Some of the assignments will comprise questions that will require students to use tools introduced in recent lessons.
-The remaining assignments will consist of researching and writing appropriate court documents (e.g. motion to suppress evidence, motion to compel discovery, etc.).
-Students also will be prepared to interview witnesses (including the defendant), argue motions, and negotiate in class.
-Knowledge of Criminal Procedure is helpful, but not required.
+The course will require students to conduct pretrial criminal procedures by following simulated cases.
+The cases will involve the prosecution of criminal offenses in federal court.
+Student will alternate handling segments of the case as both a prosecutor and as defense counsel.
+Students will complete five to six graded homework assignments that will be handed out and turned in over the course of the semester.
+The assignments will consist of researching and writing appropriate court documents (e.g. motion to suppress evidence, motion to compel discovery, etc.).
+Students also will be prepared to interview witnesses (including the defendant), argue motions, and make charging decisions.
+Knowledge of Criminal Procedure and Evidence is helpful, but not required.

 Death Penalty Jurisprudence, 2 credits (LAW 794)